interplinternet/roguelike/Level/README.md

 1. We create all rooms and attach functions & constraints representing shapes to each room.
 2. Then we arrange all rooms in a grid such that no function's codomain overlaps another function's.
-3. Then we let every cell in the grid representa node of a graph which has neighbors in every cardinal direction.
+3. Then we let every cell in the grid represent a node of a graph which has neighbors in every cardinal direction.
 4. Then we generate hallways between connected rooms by finding the shortest path through each cell which does not intersect with an outer room's (a node) function.
     -   We can take the inverse of the graph of rooms to find all cells which are hallways.

-<a id="org256deee"></a>
+<a id="org39805ec"></a>

 ## New plan